Spreading Kindness One Stitch at a Time

 While this scene may be similar to what you could find in any senior’s residence around the country, there is something special that differentiates this group from most other knitting circles.
 These ladies aren’t knitting for personal use, or to share their masterpieces with family and friends; they are ‘Knitting for a Cause’.

-What Clara envisioned when she first entered our building was an opportunity to make a difference for a small group of seniors within our building, but what she created was significantly larger and much more profound than that!
+What Clara envisioned when she first entered our building was an opportunity to make a difference for a small group of seniors within our building, but what she created was significantly larger and much more profound.
 Clara visited Carroll Place every Saturday afternoon, and very quickly had a loyal group of knitters of all skill levels, including the five original members and long-time Carroll Place tenants: Noreen, Theresa, Della, Doris and Clara (a resident, not to be confused with our volunteer!)

 For others, this group has offered an opportunity to re-ignite a passion that was developed early on in life.
 “I started knitting with my mom when I was about 7,” Doris reminisces.
 “I remember when I was a teenager, I knit heavy wool socks to send to my cousin who was stationed in Germany during the war.
 He would write to me and tell me he never had such great socks.
-That gave me such great joy.”
+That gave me such joy.”

 While knitting is what brings these ladies together, the group is about much more than just that.
 It offers the ladies a chance to socialize and engage with neighbours from both inside the building and from the Brentwood community.